 “What about them?”

 “Kono ta’hy lehah, Roman!”
-Dinara yelled, switching to sheman so Maebhe wouldn’t understand.
+Dinara yelled, switching to sheman, her native tongue, so Maebhe wouldn’t understand.

-Roman made the switch as well, his halting hesitation messier.
+Roman made the switch as well, hesitating and messy.
 “They can only kill me if they catch me.
 They won’t catch me.”

 “Be reasonable!
-You can’t smuggle fugitives out of the captial city, Roman.
+You can’t smuggle fugitives out of the capital city, Roman.
 It’s treason.”

 Roman shrugged.
 “Of all the times I committed treason, they only caught me once.”
 He paused.
 “Was that right?
 The tense?”